conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 3. [Authorization Management (ACLs)](#authorization-management-acls)

 At the end of this page, you will have a better understanding of:
-- Where to authenticate clients (Gateway or Kafka)?
+- Where to authenticate clients, Gateway or Kafka
-- Which authentication methods to use?
+- Which authentication methods to use
-- Do you want to manage local or external Service Accounts?
+- When you would want to use local, or external, Service Accounts
-- How and where to manage service account ACLs?
+- How and where to manage service account ACLs

 ## Local and External Service Accounts

 In the Gateway, you can define two types of Service Accounts:
 - **Local Service Accounts**: The Gateway generates the password for the Service Account you asked it to create.
-The credentials can then be shared with clients for authentication.
+These credentials can then be shared with clients for authentication.
-- **External Service Accounts**: The Gateway declares a Service Account mapped to an existing one managed by your OIDC identity provider or mTLS certificate.
+- **External Service Accounts**: The Gateway declares a Service Account mapped to an existing service account that is already managed by your OIDC identity provider or mTLS certificate.

-Each [Service Account](/gateway/reference/resources-reference/#gatewayserviceaccount) is stored in the `_conduktor_gateway_usermappings` internal topic and includes a **name** (used to apply ACLs and interceptors) and an associated **Virtual Cluster**.
+Each [Service Account](/gateway/reference/resources-reference/#gatewayserviceaccount) is stored in an internal topic, `_conduktor_gateway_usermappings`, and includes a **name** (used when applying ACLs and interceptors) and an associated **Virtual Cluster**.
 By default, this is set to `passthrough`.

 :::warning
 Not all authentication methods support both local and external Service Accounts.

-Please refer to the [Authentication Methods](#authentication-methods) section to see which method supports which type of Service Account.
+Please refer to the [Client Authentication Methods](#client-authentication-methods) section to see which method supports which type of Service Account.
 :::

 ### Local Service Accounts

-The local Service Accounts are useful if you want to **manage the clients credentials directly in the Gateway**.
-You can easily create, update, and delete them directly from the Gateway API.
+The local Service Accounts are useful if you want to **manage the clients credentials directly within Conduktor Gateway**.
+You can easily create, update, and delete them directly from the Gateway's Admin API.

 [Learn how to manage a local service account](/gateway/how-to/manage-service-accounts-and-acls/#manage-a-local-service-account).

 ### External Service Accounts

-For external Service Accounts, the **clients credentials are handled by a third-party identity provider** (OIDC, mTLS).
+For external Service Accounts, the **clients credentials are created and handled by a third-party identity provider** (OIDC, mTLS).

 However, you might want to:
 - Refer to them using a friendly name in the Gateway